Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: DM heat exchange rate

-\emph{\underline{Ultra-light hidden-photon DM (HPDM)}---} HPDM transfers heat to the gas in Leo T in a different manner as compared to particle DM with collisional interactions.
-The hidden photons produce an oscillating electric field which accelerates the residual free electrons in Leo T \cite{DubHer15}.
-These electrons collide with ions and dissipate heat in the gas; for details on the formalism see SM \cite{supp}.
+HPDM transfers heat to the gas in Leo~T in a different manner as compared to particle DM with collisional interactions.
+The hidden photons induce an oscillating electric field which accelerates the residual free electrons in the plasma of Leo~T. These electrons collide with ions and thus dissipate heat in the gas.
+We adopt the formalism of Ref.~\cite{DubHer15} for calculating the heating rate of the gas and refer the reader to Appendix~\ref{apx:HPDM} for further details.